Sandroisu/SimplePinCode/README.md

 # Simple Pin Code

+FOR NOW LIBRARY IS NOT READY TO USE!

 This library implements a screen for entering an access code (pin code).
 For Android projects add: